Article · Root Causes of JavaScript Test Flakiness

 3. Implement Custom Wait Strategies for Async State #

 When auto-waiting fails due to framework-specific state hydration, replace implicit waits with explicit, condition-based polling.
-Use expect(locator).toBeVisible() or await page.waitForFunction() to assert state completion.
+Use expect(locator).toBeVisible() or page.waitForFunction() to assert state completion.
 This approach eliminates race conditions without compromising Playwright’s built-in actionability guarantees.

 Configuration & Code Examples #

-// playwright.config.ts - Global config override
+// playwright.config.ts - Global timeout override

 export default defineConfig({